Mariel Hemingway Reckons With Woody Allen and ‘Manhattan’: ‘I Was a Kid’

 I grew up reading your grandfather’s books and I’m sure you get asked this ad nauseam but what do you think of his work?

 I loved my grandfather’s work.
 I loved it even as a child.
 When my father took me to Paris when I was 11, he had me read A Moveable Feast and took me to all the places he grew up.
-I’m producing a shortform television series about A Moveable Feast, and it’s because of my love for my grandfather’s vision of the world—how he saw nature, how he saw women, how he saw relationships.
+I’m producing a short-form television series about A Moveable Feast, and it’s because of my love for my grandfather’s vision of the world—how he saw nature, how he saw women, how he saw relationships.
 He’s been written about as this macho male chauvinist, but that was a persona.
 When you really read his writing, he was so understanding of relationships, men and women, how you live life, and the fears that arise when facing danger.
 I’m so blessed to be a part of that heritage, and I wish I had that kind of ability to translate words into images in somebody’s mind.

 You mentioned the “macho” persona, and I’m curious how you feel about that sort of caricaturish representation of him in things like, say, Midnight in Paris?